 - Rosliston Forestry Centre: The Centre is currently undergoing a whole strategic review as there will be a change of management in just over 2 years. - East Staffordshire Borough Council: We have the resources, and are in the process of applying them to achieve our goals.

 Q: Who manages your organisation's facilities?

 NUMBER %

-Employed staff 5 38.5%
+5 38.5%

-Volunteer staff 7 53.8%
+7 53.8%

-Mixture of the two 1 7.7%
+1 7.7%